vitaeaggregate/main/README.md

+# Vitae Aggrigate

+The resume is one of the most important aspects of the job search.
+It's the first impression companies get and often decides whether you get an interview or not.
+If you've been in the job market recently, you might have noticed that while there are a lot of resources available to create attractive resumes, there aren't a lot of ways to get actual feedback on your resume.

+Enter Vitae Aggrigate!
+We offer users a chance to get real feedback from other people.

 # Resume Builder Application

 A web-based **resume management system** built using **Svelte**, **TypeScript**, and **Tailwind CSS**.
 This application allows users to create, view, modify, and download resumes in **ATS-compliant PDF** format.
 PDF generation is handled entirely client-side using **Puppeteer**.